 As the power of the North’s nuclear tests intensified, so too did the pace of both the country’s nuclear and missile tests.
 Under Kim Jong-un, who assumed leadership of North Korea in late 2011, the nuclear program markedly accelerated.
-Kim has directed four nuclear tests and more than ninety missile tests, far exceeding the number of trials conducted under his father and grandfather.
+Kim has directed four nuclear tests and more than one hundred missile tests, far exceeding the number of trials conducted under his father and grandfather.

 There remain significant unknowns surrounding the accuracy of North Korea’s ballistic missiles.
 Expert observers have said that these missiles are usually inaccurate because of their reliance on early guidance systems acquired from the Soviet Union.
 However, some defectors and experts say North Korea has begun using GPS guidance, similar to that of China’s navigation system, raising questions about the provenance of the system and whether North Korea’s arsenal of missiles is more accurate and reliable than previously believed.

 Have other countries aided North Korea’s nuclear program?

 The program is predominantly indigenous but has received external assistance over the years.
 Moscow, for instance, assisted Pyongyang’s nuclear development from the late 1950s to the 1980s: it helped build a nuclear research reactor and provided missile designs, light-water reactors, and some nuclear fuel.
 In the 1970s, China and North Korea cooperated on defense, including on the development and production of ballistic missiles.
 North Korean scientists also benefited from academic exchanges with Soviet and Chinese counterparts.
 Though the exchanges may not have been explicitly tied to weapons development, the information learned from research sharing and visits to nuclear facilities could have been applied to a militarized nuclear program, according to Joseph S. Bermudez Jr., an analyst of North Korean defense and intelligence affairs.